 - competing amplified audio sources in the same space should be avoided (e.g. if background music is on, then there should be no competing sound from TV and vice versa)

 - ensure all staff are fully briefed on the importance of keeping music / other audio within pre-set acceptable levels and that they feel empowered to reduce audio levels if staff or customers perceive it to be too high

-- ensure staff are fully briefed on the importance of resisting requests from customers to increase volume and that they feel empowered to say no and explain why this is not possible i.e. levels are pre-set in line with guidelines
+- ensure staff (and any musicians playing live background music) are fully briefed on the importance of resisting requests from customers to increase volume and that they feel empowered to say no and explain why this is not possible i.e. levels are pre-set in line with guidelines

 - the best way to ensure that audio levels are appropriate is to listen and observe.
 It will be clear when audio levels are too high if customers are heard to be raising their voices or shouting, or seen to be leaning in towards each other to communicate